Bangkok for Digital Nomads

 It's a very easy city to be sociable in.
 There are many events on Meetup, and there are co-working spaces, so having a social life is easy here.

 Some parts of the city, such as around the Sukhumvit area or Khao San Road are renowned for being tourist hot spots.
 Other areas like Thong Lo, On Nut and Sathorn still have a heavy foreign presence, but more with expats and longer-term visitors.
-Other areas don't have much foreign presence at all.
+Other areas don't have many foreigners at all.

 The areas with a lot of foreigners are rapidly and regrettably transforming to resemble Europe more than Bangkok, with coffee shops and restaurants serving western food from English menus and English-speaking staff.
 You'll also find prices in these areas to be higher than elsewhere.
 But if you're looking for a local experience, this is still somewhat possible in the outer areas of the city (although if you're looking for a local experience, I don't know why you'd stay in Bangkok at all).